-Research aimed at improving net returns for pork production businesses, as well as a global grain and livestock outlook, are two of the highlighted topics featured at Kansas State University’s Swine Day set for Nov.
+Research aimed at improving net returns for swine businesses and a global grain and livestock outlook are among highlighted topics to be presented at Kansas State University’s Swine Day, Thursday, Nov.
 17.

-The event, which features a technology trade show, will take place at the Kansas State Alumni Center at the corner of 17th Street and Anderson Ave. in Manhattan.
-Registration and the trade show open at 8 a.m., with the formal program beginning at 9:45 a.m.
+The event, which features a technology trade show, will be at the KSU Alumni Center at the corner of 17th Street and Anderson Ave. in Manhattan.
+It begins with registration and the trade show at 8 a.m. and the formal program beginning at 9:45 a.m.

 Presentations and speakers will include:

-• Current Kansas State swine research to improve net return of a swine business – Animal scientists from the Kansas State swine team will discuss practical applications of the latest production research and present breakthroughs in novel areas during a two-part session.
+• Current Kansas State swine research to improve net return of a swine business – Animal scientists from the Kansas State swine team will discuss the practical application of the latest production research and present breakthroughs in novel new areas during a two-part session.

-• Failure to thrive: The effect of vitamin D at piglet processing — Veterinarians Steve Henry, Lisa Tokach and Megan Potter, from the Abilene Animal Hospital, Abilene, Kan.
+• Failure to thrive: The effect of vitamin D at processing – Veterinarians Steve Henry, Lisa Tokach, and Megan Potter – Abilene Animal Hospital, Abilene, Kan.

 • Global grain and livestock outlook: How it will impact you – Joe Kerns, Risk Assessment and Management, Ames, Iowa.

-A reception from 3:30 p.m. to 5 p.m. will provide an opportunity for producers, Kansas State scientists and industry representatives to socialize and enjoy Kansas State’s specialty ice cream.
+A reception from 3:30 p.m. – 5 p.m., will provide an opportunity for participants, K-State scientists and industry representatives to socialize and enjoy Kansas State ice cream.

 The cost to attend Swine Day is $25 per person if paid by Nov.
-10 and $35 if paid on-site.
+10; $35 if paid at the door.
 Registration includes lunch, conference materials, the ice cream reception and parking permit.
-More information will be posted online at ksuswine.org as the event draws closer at http://www.ksuswine.org
+More information will be posted online as the event draws closer at http://www.ksuswine.org